arvindkumar2575/form-validation/README.md

 # add class in input tag as follows

 ## for all inputs except radio buttons and checkboxs
-- if input/textarea is require feild then add **fieldRequired** as className in that input and put it into div element as shown below
+- if input/textarea is require field then add ***fieldRequired*** as className in that input and put it into div element as shown below
 ```html
 <div>
     <label>Username</label>